wp-plugins/wp-symposium/readme.txt

 Q. Because of all the nice AJAX, how can I get content submitted to search engines?
 A. Check out the Mobile/SEO/Accessibility plugin at www.wpsymposium.com

-Q. Which plugins may require a subscription fee?
-A. Currently the Groups and Facebook Connect require a Bronze membership at www.wpsymposium.com - all can be tried out at www.wpsymposium.com

-Q. If I take out a Bronze membership and I decide I don't want WP Symposium, can I get a refund?
-A. If the plugins don't work on your server, with TwentyTen theme and all non-WPS plugins de-activated, then you will get a full refund, less any PayPal fees.

-Q. How much does Bronze membership cost?
-A. $39 a year

-Q. What is Silver membership?
-A. For $99 a year, we will do a full install on your server (if it won't work for any reason you get a full refund, less any PayPal fees).

 == Changelog ==

 = 0.52.2 =

 * Widget: Added category select and hide preview (set length to 0) for Latest Forum Posts
-* WPS "Pop-up" DIVs replaced with jQueryUI dialog()
-* Core: Changed mail functions to use symposium_get_siteURL() for correct path
-* Health Check: Added to Health Check

 = 0.52.1 =